-Introduction to Computer Vision
+COMPSCI 370: Introduction to Computer Vision

 University of Massachusetts, Amherst

-This introductory computer vision class will address fundamental questions about getting computers to "see" like humans.
+This introductory course will address fundamental questions about getting computers to "see" like humans.
 We investigate questions such as -- How are images represented in a computer?
 How can we detect simple structures in images?
 How can we write algorithms to recognize an object?
 How can humans and computers "learn to see better" from experience?
 We will write a number of basic computer programs to do things like recognize handwritten characters, align images to create panoramas, and understand the structure of images.

-- Moodle for homework.
+Moodle for homework.

-- Piazza for announcements and discussions.
+Piazza for announcements and discussions.

-- Gradescope for submissions and grades.
+Gradescope for submissions and grades.

-- 55% Mini projects (5 in total)
+70% Mini projects (6 in total)

-- 25% Final exam
+12% Final exam

-- 5% Class participation
+3% Class participation

 The University is committed to providing an equal educational opportunity for all students.
 If you have a documented physical, psychological, or learning disability on file with Disability Services (DS), you may be eligible for reasonable academic accommodations to help you succeed in this course.
 If you have a documented disability that requires an accommodation, please notify me within the first two weeks of the semester so that we may make appropriate arrangements.